 Toshihisageta [利久下駄] - Senrikyu is said to have invented it.

 azumaget [吾妻下駄] – type of geta for women with tatami insole.

 Odawarageta [小田原下駄] – From Odawara, the roots of the teeth do not show and can be replaced.

 Shinshoku-yō geta [神職用下駄] – White synthetic leather round clogs worn by priests.

 Pokkurigeta [ぽっくり下駄] – It got its name because of the sound, they are used by geisha and maiko.

 robbed [露卯] – Clogs with different teeth, where you can see the hozo of the teeth on the table.

 Videos about Geta

-To finish the article I will leave a video for you to see the sound that the geta makes, how it is used and walks with it.
-See that it is not a 7-headed bug.
+To end the article I will leave a video for you to see the sound that geta makes, how it is used and how it works.
+See it's not a 7-headed bug.